dragokas/hijackthis/README.md

 At the moment, it is a step-by-step 100% rewritten source code of the original engine, aimed to provide a full compatiblity with the most recent Windows OS and a balance beetween compiling very fast results in logfile and combatting with the most popular malware, inluding the one not known to other antiviruses.

 It is made by Alex Dragokas - a lawyer, security observer and malware researcher from Ukraine ([Chernobyl](https://en.wikipedia.org/wiki/Chernobyl_disaster), [Na'Vi](https://en.wikipedia.org/wiki/Natus_Vincere), [Щедрик](https://www.youtube.com/watch?v=ZZEMvVcf5-Q), Male slavery, nazism, fascism, [concentration camp](https://www.youtube.com/watch?v=3ASp9tr_-DQ), War of money, authority and blackmail, USA Bio-labs, [radioactive contamination from British](https://www.youtube.com/watch?v=ajY4qcc4OWc), Bombs, drones, whores and crazy people, Colony of USA).
 Yankee go home!
 F\*ck Russia, F\*ck Ukraine, F\*ck USA, F\*ck all the world giving weapon for killing the people, imposing sanctions against Ukrainian people in Crimea.
-I know how will I die, and that is a weapon of EU/USA or Russia.

 ## Overview

 HiJackThis+ is a free utility for Microsoft Windows that scans your computer for settings changed by adware, spyware, malware and other unwanted programs.
+Shortly, consider it like Sysinternals [Autoruns](https://learn.microsoft.com/en-us/sysinternals/downloads/autoruns).

-The difference from classical antiviruses is the ability to function without constant database updates, because HiJackThis+ primarily detects **hijacking methods** rather than comparing items against a pre-built database.
+The difference from classical antiviruses is the ability to function without constant database updates, because HiJackThis+ primarily detects **hijacking methods** rather than comparing items against a pre-built database (signatures).
 This allows it to detect new or previously unknown malware - but it also makes **no distinction** between safe and unsafe items.
 Users are expected to research all scanned items manually, and only remove items from their PC when absolutely appropriate.

 Therefore, FALSE POSITIVES ARE LIKELY.
 If you are ever unsure, you should consult with a knowledgeable expert BEFORE deleting anything.